Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 - Avoid using “tf” as much as possible.
 For getting location information by using current_pose.  tf library and ROS are separated (not exactly devided, however), it is difficult to secure real-time.
 To unify as much as possible to the topic-base, avoid using tf.
 In addition, tf is very effective when there’s many joints such as arm robot, but not very effective if determined statically coordinate relationship such as automatic driving operation.

-## Notes and Tips for Embedded Programming.
+## Notes for Embedded Environments

 * Do not use a wide variety of libraries.
 It will decrease portability of RTOS.
 For example, use ros::WallTime rather than the chrono library.
 However, what about the boost library?
 It remains as an open question...